Joseph T. Angelo

-War service
+Military service

-Angelo was awarded the Distinguished Service Cross for his actions during the Meuse–Argonne offensive on September 26, 1918, as the Colonel's orderly (batman) with 304th Tank Brigade, commanded by future General George S. Patton.
-During the battle, in an exposed position Patton was seriously wounded by a machine gun.
+Angelo was awarded the Distinguished Service Cross for his actions during the Meuse–Argonne offensive on September 26, 1918, as the Colonel's orderly with the 1st Brigade, Tank Corps, commanded by future General George S. Patton.
+During the battle, in an exposed position, Patton was seriously wounded by a machine gun.
 Showing great courage under enemy fire, Angelo dragged Patton to safety.
-He had thus saved the life of a man who would one day become an American legend.
 The citation for his DSC reads:

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Distinguished Service Cross to Private First Class Joseph T. Angelo (ASN: 243496), United States Army, for extraordinary heroism in action while serving with Headquarters Company, 1st Brigade, Tank Corps, A.E.F., near Cheppy, France, 26 September 1918.
 Within 40 meters of the German machine guns, Private Angelo carried his wounded commanding officer into a shell hole and remained with him under continuous shell fire for over an hour, except when he twice carried orders to passing tanks.

 In the spring of 1919, an interview appeared in American newspapers in which Patton declared Angelo "without doubt the bravest man in the American Army.
 I have never seen his equal."
 According to the interviewer, Angelo began "blushing furiously" as he related the following details:

 [W]e went over the top at 6:30 in the morning.
 We had 150 tanks on the move and were plowing through a dense fog.
 As I was the Colonel's orderly I accompanied him in the advance.

 We had fifteen men and two first lieutenants in our party.
 The tanks followed us.
 I was walking by the side of the Colonel, but when we came to a crossroad the Colonel told me to remain there and be on the watch for Germans.

 While I was on duty two American Doughboys came along.
-I asked them what what [sic–their] mission was they replied that they were 'just mopping up.'
+I asked them what what their mission was they replied that they were 'just mopping up.'
 'Well,' I said, 'if you don't get out of here you will get mopped up, as the Germans are pouring plenty of lead our way.'
 When several high explosive shells burst the Doughboys took refuge in a shack.
 A moment later a shell hit the shack.
 The Doughboys were blown to atoms.
 A moment later I saw two German machine gunners from behind a bush and they fired on me.
 I returned the fire and killed one; the other one beat it.

 The Colonel, who was ahead of me, appeared on top of a knoll and shouted: 'Joe, is that you shooting down there?'
 Then I thought sure hell had broken loose.
 Bullets from machine guns just naturally rained all around.